maroofhk/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

 Answer: I have Python 3 installed on my machine since it is what I started with.
-I really did not see the reason to get Python 2 installed too since then I would always have to work in a virtual environment where only compatible models will work.
+I really did not see the reason to get Python 2 installed too since then I would always have to work in a virtual environment where only compatible modules will work.

 ###Q2.
 Which Python Version Installed